adcoker/spinpad/README.md

 # spinpad
-A Flutter project for Sinner Score Pad.
+A Flutter project for Spinner Score Pad.